Nick Mutuma: Radio

 In 2012, Mutuma was recruited in 1FMs events department, where he worked briefly as the station's promotions coordinator before being promoted to events manager.
 It was during this time that he explored other areas in radio and discovered his love for radio presenting.
 He hosted popular radio show The Chill Spot on 91.5 Hits from 2013 to 2015, when he decided to leave the show to concentrate on acting.

 Television

 In 2014, Mutuma became the new host of Africa Magic's premier Lifestyle TV show Mashariki Mix.
-The show was ranked third on Africaranking.com most-watched African TVs shows in 2015.
+The show was ranked third on Africaranking.com for the most-watched African TVs shows in 2015.
 He has also hosted the Africa Magic Viewers Choice awards red carpet (2014) and the AMVCA nomination night (2014).
 Other hosting jobs include popular game show Zindua Chapaa (2015), a TV lottery show in Kenya.

 Personal life

-In 2018, Nick welcomed a baby girl (Dua Mutuma) with his girlfriend Bridget Shighadi..
+In 2018, Nick welcomed a baby girl (Dua Mutuma) with his girlfriend Bridget Shighadi.